timescale/docs/mst/about-mst.md

 <highlight type="important">
-If you run out of free sign-up credit, and have not entered a valid credit card for payment, your service will be powered down, even if you have enabled termination protection.
+If you run out of free sign-up credit, and have not entered a valid credit card for payment, your service is powered down, even if you have enabled termination protection.
 </highlight>

 ### Idle connections

-Managed Service for TimescaleDB uses the default keepalive settings for TCP connectrions.
+Managed Service for TimescaleDB uses the default keep alive settings for TCP connections.
 The default settings are:

 *   `tcp_keepalives_idle`: 7200
 *   `tcp_keepalive_count`: 9